valsworthen/toxic-comment-classification/README.md

 ##Models

 TBD: list the different models I used during the competitions

-## Embeddings
+The best parameters for the implemented models can be found in `best_configs/`

+##Embeddings

 Word embeddings are used in NLP to compute *vector representation* of words that can be fed to machine learning models.
 Such representations can be extracted from statistics of the corpus but it is now common to *learn* them via a "fake task".
 You can check [this great explanation of Word2Vec](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/), one of the most famous algorithm to learn word embeddings.